saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 24
 Learned: file handling, directories, and paths.
 Built a Mail Merge project — reading and writing files to auto-generate personalized letters.
+## Day 25
+Learned: working with CSV data and Pandas — reading CSV files, creating and manipulating DataFrames, and analyzing data with Pandas.